Polymer/polymer/PRIMER.md

 Remember that the fields assigned to `count`, such as `readOnly` and `notify` don't do anything by themselves, it requires other features to give them life.

 <a name="attribute-deserialization"></a>
-## Attribute Deserialization
+## Attribute deserialization

-If an attribute matches a property listed in the `published` object, the attribute value will assigned to a property of the same name on the element instance.
+If an attribute matches a property listed in the `published` object, the attribute value will be assigned to a property of the same name on the element instance.
 Attribute values (always strings) will be automatically converted to the published type when assigned to the property.
 If no other `published` options are specified for a property, the type (specified using the type constructor, e.g. `Object`, `String`, etc.) can be set directly as the value of the property in the published object; otherwise it should be provided as the value to the `type` key in the `published` configuration object.

 The type system includes support for Object values expressed as JSON, or Date objects expressed as any Date-parsable string representation.
 Boolean properties set based on the existence of the attribute: if the attribute exists at all, its value is true, regardless of its string-value (and the value is only false if the attribute does not exist).